 - 2 carrots, cut in 1 1/2 chunks

 Preparing the Turkey

 - Allow the turkey 3-4 days to defrost in the refrigerator.

 - Take the thawed turkey out of the fridge so it can warm up to room temperature.
 This can take 30 minutes to 1 hour.

 - Remove the neck, giblets (heart, liver, gizzard) and possibly a gravy bag from the body or neck cavity.
 You can throw them out or keep them for giblet gravy or giblet stuffing.

 - Clean the turkey inside and out by rinsing it with cold water.

-- Place your turkey breast side up in the roasting pan and pat dry with paper towels.
+- Place the turkey breast side up on a baking tray and pat it dry with paper towels.

-Preparing the Oven
+Preparing the Oven & Aromatics